-Ergonomics in the Office: What to Do When We’re All Vaccinated and Back in Routine
+Ergonomics in the Office: What to Do When We’re All Vaccinated and Back to Our Routines

 With COVID-19 vaccines being distributed throughout the U.S., hope is on the horizon that many aspects of life disrupted by the pandemic will soon return to something resembling pre-pandemic normality.

 For many employees that will mean going back to the office to work.